 This gauge indicates the gas tank fuel level.
 The electric sending unit senses the level of fuel and indicates this on the gauge.
 When reading this gauge, remember two things: (1) the accuracy of your gauge varies with the attitude of your boat in the water (trim or list) and (2) the fuel pick-up tube inside the gas tank is not capable of withdrawing all of the fuel from the tank.
 So never operate your boat at extremely low fuel levels.

+6. OIL GAUGE

-OIL GAUGE (Not shown on diagram) The oil gauge is standard on all stern drive models.
+The oil gauge is standard on all stern drive models.
 This gauge indicates the oil pressure at the engine.
 Consult your engine owner's manual for proper operating ranges.